xyuanx0223/Hardware_Design/Verilog/Fundamentals/Syntax & Assignment.md

 $monitor is when any variable specified in the RHS changes it gets printed.
 Basically $monitor monitors continuously, and displays every time one of its display parameters changes.
 $strobe prints the actual value at the end of each time step. $strobe executes in MONITOR/POSTPONE region, that is, at the end of the time stamp.
 Hence the updated value is shown by $strobe.

+## Assignment Operator
+1) Continuous Assignment

+2) Procedural Assignment
-# Blocking & Nonblocking Assignment
+Blocking & Nonblocking Assignment